mastlouis/04-multiple-views/README.md

 In general, linking visualizations allows you to explore different parts of the data between views, and mitigates the shortcomings of a given view by pairing it with other views.
 This technique, called coordinated multiple views, is the focus of this assignment.

-Your task is to choose an interesting dataset and visualize it in *at least three* **linked** views, where interactions in any given view updates the other two.
+Your task is to choose an interesting dataset and visualize it in *at least two* **linked** views, where interactions in any given view updates the others.
 Each view should use a different visualization type, and interaction in one of the views should impact what's shown in the other views.

 You should choose data and visualizations that are sufficiently complex and interesting to ensure a user can discover interesting patterns and trends on their own.